jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (11) Subject to subsections (6)(e), (12)(b), and (13)(b), no other identification, such as an occupation, title, honour, or degree shall be included on the ballot paper in relation to any candidate’s name or political party.
-(12) On the part of the ballot paper that relates to the party vote,— (a) a circle shall be shown on the ballot paper to the right of the name of each political party; and (b) the party’s logo, if registered by the Electoral Commission and submitted to the Chief Electoral Officer for inclusion on the ballot paper, shall be shown to the left of the name of the political party.
+(12) On the part of the ballot paper that relates to the party vote,— (a) a circle shall be shown on the ballot paper to the right of the name of each political party; and (b) the party’s logo, if registered by the Electoral Commission and submitted to the Electoral Commission for inclusion on the ballot paper, shall be shown to the left of the name of the political party.
-(13) On the part of the ballot paper that relates to the electorate vote,— (a) a circle shall be shown on the ballot paper to the left of each candidate’s name; and (b) the party’s logo, if registered by the Electoral Commission and submitted to the Chief Electoral Officer in accordance with subsections (7) and (8) of section 127 or to the Returning Officer in accordance with subsections (3A) and (4) of section 143 or in accordance with subsections (4) and (5) of section 146E for inclusion on the ballot paper, shall be shown to the right of the name of the candidate.
+(13) On the part of the ballot paper that relates to the electorate vote,— (a) a circle shall be shown on the ballot paper to the left of each candidate’s name; and (b) the party’s logo, if registered by the Electoral Commission and submitted to the Electoral Commission in accordance with subsections (7) and (8) of section 127 or to the Returning Officer in accordance with subsections (3A) and (4) of section 143 or in accordance with subsections (4) and (5) of section 146E for inclusion on the ballot paper, shall be shown to the right of the name of the candidate.
 (14) Every ballot paper shall have a counterfoil in form 13.
 (15) There shall also be printed (in a form that is readable either with or without the aid of technology)—a number (called a consecutive number) beginning with the number 1 in the case of the first ballot paper printed, and on all succeeding ballot papers printed the numbers shall be consecutive so that no 2 ballot papers for the district shall bear the same number.
   (a) on the ballot paper; and
-  (b) in the space provided in the counterfoil attached to the ballot paper,— (16) Where any question arises concerning the order or manner in which the names of the constituency candidates or the names of the political parties are to be shown on the ballot paper, the Returning Officer shall decide the question.
+  (b) in the space provided in the counterfoil attached to the ballot paper,— (16) Where any question arises concerning the order or manner in which the names of the constituency candidates or the names of the political parties are to be shown on the ballot paper, the Electoral Commission must decide the question.
 (17) At any by-election no ballot paper shall contain more than 1 part and the provisions of subsections (3), (9), (10), and (12) shall not apply.
 (18) Every ballot paper used at a by-election shall be in form 12.
-(19) Where the name or names given by a candidate as the name or names to be used on the ballot paper are too long to fit on the ballot paper, the Returning Officer may abbreviate the name or names to be shown in such manner as will enable them to fit on the ballot paper.
+(19) Where the name or names given by a candidate as the name or names to be used on the ballot paper are too long to fit on the ballot paper, the Electoral Commission may abbreviate the name or names to be shown in such manner as will enable them to fit on the ballot paper.

 ### 151 Name of political party for constituency candidates
 (1) Where a name is shown on a nomination paper, or other document on which a constituency candidate consents to his or her nomination, as the name of the constituency candidate’s political party, the Returning Officer may, if he or she considers it necessary, require the candidate to produce evidence sufficient to satisfy the Returning Officer of the candidate’s eligibility to claim that accreditation.